php-telegram-bot/docs/docs/start/environment.md

     : A package manager which takes care that the framework is kept up-to-date with all its requirements.
 In this _Let's Play_ part of the guide you won't see it in action since we built-in the `Vagrantfile` the `composer` commands to set up the [`example-bot`][example-bot] during the first boot.

     **Git**
-    : A **V**ersion **C**ontrol **S**oftware (VCS), its full usage is beyond the scope of this Documentation at the of its writing.
+    : A **V**ersion **C**ontrol **S**oftware (VCS), its full usage is beyond the scope of this Documentation at the time of its writing.
 We will just cover few _basic_ commands where needed.

 ## Initialization of the environment

+### :point_right: Vagrant Install
-Head to the [download](https://www.vagrantup.com/downloads.html) page to grab and install the appropriate version for your Operating System.
+Head to the [download](https://www.vagrantup.com/downloads.html) page to grab and install the appropriate version of Vagrant for your Operating System.

-Vagrant needs a file named `Vagrantfile` that containes all the settings to prepare the virtual machine that we will be using, luckily enough we prepared a custom one for you to suit our needs.
-[Download][vagrantfile] it and save it into the `∼Projects` folder.
+Vagrant needs a file named `Vagrantfile` that contains all the settings to prepare the virtual machine that we will be using, luckily enough we prepared a custom one for you to suit the framework needs.

+### :point_right: Download the example-bot
+Download and unzip the [`example-bot`][example-bot] into your `∼Projects` folder.

+### :point_right: First Virtual Machine boot
-Now we need to boot up the virtual achine, open a shell and head to the `∼Projects` folder where you saved your `Vagrantfile` to initialize your Vagrant machine:
+Now we need to boot up the virtual machine, open a shell and head to the `∼Projects` folder where you saved your `Vagrantfile` to initialize your Vagrant machine:

 ```shell
 $ vagrant up